bernardo-amaral/bernardo-amaral/README.md

 ### Hi there 👋
 I'm Bernardo Amaral a.k.a.
 NightShade

+- 📫 Software engineer
-- 🔭 I’m currently working with NodeJs
+- 🔭 I’m currently working with NodeJs and Flutter
-- 🌱 I’m currently learning Flutter/Dart
+- 💬 Web and hybrid Android/iOS apps

 - ⚡ Fun fact: I'm huge X-Files and Jurassic Park fan
 <!--